tagorenathv/iot-saas/README.md

 # Tech Details

-IOT-SaaS is an ReactJS application built using MongoDB Realm Webclient SDKs and hosted in MongoDB Realm Hosting.
-All data is stored in MongoDB Atlas collections and manipulated using MongoDB Realm Functions.
-Application uses MongoDB Realm Email/Password Authentication provider.
-Each collection are enabled with Data Access Rules for extra layer of authorization.
+IOT-SaaS is an ReactJS application built using `MongoDB Realm Webclient SDKs` and hosted in `MongoDB Realm Hosting`.
+All data is stored in `MongoDB Atlas` collections and manipulated using `MongoDB Realm Functions`.
+Application uses Email/Password `MongoDB Realm Authentication` provider.
+Each collection are enabled with `Data Access Rules` for extra layer of authorization.

 ![](assets/20220110_152103_image.png)